wodby/docs/docs/stacks/html/index.md

 This changelog is for HTML stack on Wodby, to see images changes see tags description on repository page: [nginx](https://github.com/wodby/nginx/releases) and [Apache](https://github.com/wodby/apache/releases).

+### 0.2.23

+- Nginx:
+    - Updated to 1.17.10
+    - Access to `/wp-content/uploads/woocommerce_uploads` is now forbidden
+- Base OS Alpine Linux updated to 3.11.6

 ### 0.2.22

 - Nginx: